pooyanjamshidi/mls/lectures.md

 - Nov.
 29 (I will be at Machine Learning for DevOps [Summit](https://www.re-work.co/events/machine-learning-for-devops-summit-2018))

 **Milestones** for your course projects:
-- Project presentations (work in progress): Oct.
+- Project Milestone: Oct.
 23
-- Project presentations (presenting results): Dec.
+- Final Presentation: Dec.
 4, 6
-- Final report: Dec.
+- Final Report: Dec.
 11